 Curious to see what happens during a UX testing session?
 Watch as Heather, one of our UX Testers, uses a screen reader to navigate a page from the New York Times website.

 We have assembled a team of website testers from diverse professional backgrounds that rely on a variety of assistive technologies to browse the web.
 Our team of accessibility UX testers will help you understand how your website truly works.

 - Wide age range

 - Located across the US

-- Every tester has 2+ years of experience and is highly proficient using their assistive technology
+- Every tester has 2+ years of experience and is highly proficient in using their assistive technology

 - Testers use a variety of operating systems and browsers